-The Valley Mountain Regional Center (VMRC) is a nonprofit that has a contract with Department of Developmental Services to provide or coordinate services and support for individuals with developmental disabilities who reside in San Joaquin and Stanislaus Counties
+Regional Centers (RC) are nonprofit agencies that have a contract with Department of Developmental Services to provide or coordinate services and support for individuals with developmental disabilities who reside in our covered counties: Alpine, El Dorado, San Joaquin and Stanislaus Counties.

-To be eligible for VMRC services the person must have a disability that begins before the individual's 18th birthday that is expected to continue indefinitely and present a substantial disability.
+To be eligible for RC services the person must have a disability that begins before the individual's 18th birthday that is expected to continue indefinitely and present a substantial disability.
 Qualifying conditions include intellectual disability, cerebral palsy, epilepsy, autism, and other conditions as defined in Section 4512 of the California Welfare and Institutions Code.

-Services offered by VMRC include:
+Services offered by RCs include: